What Are The Different Layers Of A Flat Roof? (3 Main Parts)

 commercial building with multi-layered flat rooftop

-You may not have ever noticed, but most residential roofs are steep-slope-styled roofs while commercial roofs are typically slow-slop or flat.
+You may not have ever noticed, but the layers of a flat roof are much different from those of steep-slope roofs typically found on residential buildings, while commercial roofs are usually low-slope or flat.
 These steep-slope roofs have a noticeable pitch or angle, while low-slope and flat roofs have a minimal pitch or are completely flat.

-Of course, flat roofing has become increasingly popular among homeowners, and for good reason.
+Of course, flat roofing has become increasingly popular among home and business owners, and for good reason.

 Want to learn more about the different layers of a flat roof and the materials used?
 Keep reading!